-- 11. Confidentiality.
-Except as set forth in Section 4, the parties intend that this Agreement be confidential; provided, however, the parties acknowledge Health Catalyst may, in its determination, be required to disclose portions of this Agreement or file a copy of this Agreement with the Securities Exchange Commission ("SEC"), and, to the extent the Company discloses portions of the Agreement or files a copy of the Agreement with the SEC, such disclosed terms or filed Agreement will no longer be confidential after such filing with the SEC.
+- Confidentiality.
+Except as set forth in Section 6, the parties intend that this Agreement be confidential.
 You warrant that you have not disclosed, and agree that you will not in the future disclose, the terms of this Agreement, or the terms of the consideration to be paid hereunder, to any person other than your attorney, spouse, tax advisor, or representatives of the Equal Employment Opportunity Commission ("EEOC") or a comparable state agency, all of whom shall be bound by the same prohibitions against disclosure as bind you, and you shall be responsible for advising these individuals of this confidentiality provision and obtaining their commitment to maintain such confidentiality.
-Except as otherwise permitted in this Section, you shall not provide or allow to be provided to any person this Agreement, or any copies thereof, nor shall you now or in the future disclose in any way any information concerning any purported claims, charges, or causes of action against the Company or any of the Company Group to any person, with the sole exception of communications with your spouse, attorney, tax advisor, or representatives of the EEOC or a comparable state agency, unless otherwise ordered to do so by a court or agency of competent jurisdiction. - 12.
-Offer Remains Open for 7 Days.
-You have seven (7) days from the date this Agreement is first made available to you (the "Review Period") to review and consider whether to sign this Agreement.
+You shall not provide or allow to be provided to any person this Agreement, or any copies thereof, nor shall you now or in the future disclose in any way any information concerning any purported claims, charges, or causes of action against the Company or any of the Company Group to any person, with the sole exception of communications with your spouse, attorney, tax advisor, or representatives of the EEOC or a comparable state agency, unless otherwise ordered to do so by a court or agency of competent jurisdiction. - Offer Remains Open for the Review Period.
+You have through the Review Period to review and consider whether to sign this Agreement.
 Changes to this Agreement, whether material or immaterial, will not restart the Review Period.
 During this time, Health Catalyst advises you to consult with an attorney of your choice.
 To accept this Agreement, and the terms and conditions contained herein, prior to the expiration of the Review Period, you must execute and date this Agreement where indicated below and return the executed copy of the Agreement to Health Catalyst, Inc., Attn: Linda Llewelyn, Chief People Officer, 10897 S River Front Parkway, South Jordan, UT 84095.
 In the event of your failure to execute and deliver this Agreement prior to the expiration of the Review Period, this offer is withdrawn and revoked, and the Agreement will be null and void and of no effect, and neither Health Catalyst nor any member of the Company Group will have any obligations hereunder.
 Nothing contained in this Agreement will be deemed or construed as an admission of wrongdoing or liability on the part of you, Health Catalyst or any member of the Company Group.